Table of Contents

 - The Webmaster shall be in charge of the ACF Website and maintain a current roster of members, including contact information.
 (Added by amendment 7/18/2010)

-- The Editors in Chief of ACF Fall, Regionals, and Nationals shall be responsible for ensuring timely completion of their respective question sets, and should periodically update the Officers of ACF on their progress towards that goal.
-(Amended 05/02/2019)
+- The Head Editors of ACF Fall, Winter, Regionals, and Nationals shall be responsible for ensuring timely completion of their respective question sets, and should periodically update the Officers of ACF on their progress towards that goal.
+(Amended 05/15/2020)

-- The Mirror Coordinator is responsible for soliciting bids for ACF Fall, Regionals, and Nationals, communicating with hosts about the proper packet-submission formats to use, and ensuring that hosts follow ACF’s Hosting Guidelines.
+- The Site Coordinator is responsible for soliciting bids for ACF Fall, Winter, Regionals, and Nationals, communicating with hosts about the proper packet-submission formats to use, and ensuring that hosts follow ACF’s Hosting Guidelines.
 (Added by amendment 05/02/2019)

 - The Treasurer is responsible for the finances of ACF’s tournaments.
 The Treasurer shall centrally collect payments from teams and disburse payments to the editors and the host sites, making other payments as necessary.
 The Treasurer’s duties include collecting all payments and enforcing all relevant penalties.
 (Added by amendment 5/8/2012)